decodingml/llm-twin-course/README.md

   <img src="media/cover.png" alt="Your image description">
 </p>

-## Why is this course different?
+## What you'll learn

 *By finishing the **"LLM Twin: Building Your Production-Ready AI Replica"** free course, you will learn how to design, train, and deploy a production-ready LLM twin of yourself powered by LLMs, vector DBs, and LLMOps good practices.*

-> Why should you care? 🫵
->
-> → **No more isolated scripts or Notebooks!** Learn production ML by building and deploying an end-to-end production-grade LLM system.
+**No more isolated scripts or Notebooks!** Learn production ML by building and deploying an end-to-end production-grade LLM system.

-## What will you learn to build by the end of this course?
+## About this course

 You will **learn** how to **architect** and **build a real-world LLM system** from **start** to **finish** - from **data collection** to **deployment**.